 Getting Ready for Kindergarten

-Registration kickoff for the 2021-2022 school year begins March 8, 2021.
-Children must be 5 years old by September 1 in order to enroll in kindergarten.
-Every child who is 5 years old by September 1 must be enrolled in a kindergarten program this fall or have an approved waiver.
-HCPSS kindergarten is a full day program.
+HCPSS kindergarten is a full-day program.
+Registration for the 2023-2024 school year begins March 6, 2023.
+Children must be 5 years old by September 1, 2023, in order to enroll in kindergarten.
+Every eligible child must be enrolled in a kindergarten program this fall or have an approved waiver form.

 Kindergarten teachers are prepared for children to enter school with varying abilities, strengths and needs.
 Each child is taught at their appropriate level through differentiated instruction.
 Learn more what your child will learn in kindergarten.

 - Play, read, listen, and talk with your child.
 Ask questions, explore together.

 - Provide opportunities for your child to play with others.

 - Determine kindergarten eligibility.
 Children must be five years of age on or before September 1 to enter kindergarten.